Workers: How to report an injury and what to expect

 After you've reported your injury or illness

-Once we've reviewed reports from you, your employer, and your health care provider, we will inform all parties whether the claim is accepted.
+Once we've reviewed reports from you, your employer, and your health care provider, we will inform all parties whether the claim is accepted and can determine your eligibility for benefits.
 See how we determine eligibility for a claim.

 Once you’ve reported your injury, you will receive up to four confidential numbers.